Two South Dakota Cities Made the Windiest Cities in America List

 The website Stacker used weather data from NOAA compiled between January 1984 through December 2020 to determine the Top 50 windiest cities in America based on average daily wind speeds.
 You should know their findings were tied to communities with a population base of at least 50,000 people.

-Using that data, the website WhatsUpNewp.com then ranked the Top 50 windiest cities in the country, and wouldn't you know it, two South Dakota cities made the list.
+Using that data, the website WhatsUpNewp.com then ranked the Top 50 windiest cities in the country,

-Sioux Falls blew in at #28, according to the findings.
-South Dakota's largest city has an average daily wind speed of 10.2 miles per hour.
-And you better hold on to your hat, because we are just about ready to blow into our windiest month of the year, which is April.
+And you better hold on to your hat in the spring, our windiest month of the year is April.
 Supposedly the average daily wind speed in Sioux Falls during the month of April increases to 12 mph.
 Now maybe if they were to replace the 1 with a 3, I'd place a little more credence in their findings.
 Anyone who has lived here long enough knows it's breezier than that most days, especially in the spring!

 Here's another shocker, Rapid City is even windier than Sioux Falls.
 WhatsUpNewp says the average wind speed in Rapid is 10.6 miles per hour each day, making them #19 on the list.